 A survey of global economic issues and policies that are related to international trade and finance.

-The economics of environmental studies in both the developed and developing worlds.
+The economics of environmental studies in both developed and developing countries.
 Prerequisite: ECON 2113.

 The economics of socialism and capitalism, major world trading blocs, and developing countries and those in transition.
 Prerequisites: ECON 2113 and ECON 2123.
 (Formerly ECON 3413)